shopware5/devdocs/source/blog/_posts/2015-11-11-best-practices.md

 ```

 It will register the namespace `Shopware\Plugins\MyPlugin` to the current plugin directory.
 Instead of calling this
-from the `onStartDispatch` callback, you can also call it in the `afterInit` method of you plugin.
+from the `onStartDispatch` callback, you can also call it in the `afterInit` method of your plugin.
 Either way: once you have
 this call in place, creating a service is really easy:

 ```